 1. How old were you when you played your first musical instrument and what was it?

 I started out on piano.
 My dad put me in lessons early on, but I wasn't exactly a shining star for my teacher.
-At one recital in particular, the other children were introduced with a listing of all their awards and accomplishments for the year, and then they went on to perform Mozart and Bach or whoever else for the their doting parents.
+At one recital in particular, the other children were introduced with a listing of all their awards and accomplishments for the year, and then they went on to perform Mozart and Bach or whoever else for their doting parents.
 When it was my turn however, there were no accomplishments to share with the audience.
 It was just, "And next up...is...ummm...Doug."
 I then proceeded to play "On the Road Again" by Willie Nelson.
-I think I was around 9 years old.
+I think I was around nine years old.
 True story.